 Farangs don’t learn the Thai Language

 It’s really a phenomenon.
-Usually if foreigners decide to permanently move to another country learning the local language is the single most important thing for them in order to understand the country’s culture and get accepted in the social life.
-However in Thailand I would estimate that more than 80% of foreigners who are permanently living there are not fluent in the Thai language.
+Usually if foreigners decide to permanently move to another country, learning the local language is the single most important thing for them in order to understand the country’s culture and get accepted in the social life.
+However in Thailand I would estimate that more than 80% of foreigners who are permanently living here are not fluent in the Thai language.

 I don’t know how many guys come to Thailand every year just for picking up some cheap hookers but we all know it’s a lot.
 While there’s nothing wrong about being attracted and hanging out with as many hot Thai chicks possible (it’s not different with me) there is certainly a problem if Thai people see most male foreigners just landing at Suvarnabhumi airport and heading straight to the red light districts of hubs like Bangkok, Pattaya and Phuket.

-The result is that Thai people perceive male Farangs (and that’s the large majority of foreigners visiting and living in Thailand) as merely interested in sexual experiences with their girls rather than really exploring this amazing country.
-They see far more foreigners hanging out on Walking Street and Cabaret Shows in Pattaya than at WWII sites around Kanchanaburi or the temples of Siams first capital, Sukhothai.
+The result is that Thai people perceive male Farangs (and that’s the large majority of foreigners visiting and living in Thailand) as merely interested in sexual experiences with their women rather than really exploring this amazing country.
+They see far more foreigners hanging out on Walking Street and Cabaret Shows in Pattaya than at WWII sites around Kanchanaburi or the temples of Siam’s first capital, Sukhothai.

 Showing Affection in Public

-Then there are all these other small cultural differences between Thai and western society (dressing inappropriately, pointing with the finger, touching someones’ head, walking over a lying person etc.) that add up to the image Thais see of a sex tourist who is showing affection in public, makes someone losing face in a dispute and not even taking any effort to learn the local language and still, for the most part they give it a smile and just accept that we are different so that we can have a great time in Thailand.
-Isn’t it amazing?
+Then there are all these other small cultural differences between Thai and western society (dressing inappropriately, pointing with the finger, touching someones’ head, walking over a lying person etc.) that add up to the image Thais see of a sex tourist who is showing affection in public, makes someone losing face in a dispute and not even taking any effort to learn their language and still, for the most part they give it a smile and just accept that we are different so that we can have a great time in Thailand.